 Abstract

-Small Modular Reactors (SMR) gained a lot of interest in the Polish industry with their potential to provide a baseload carbon-free source of electricity and other commodities like process heat.
-Poland has a licensing framework and regulatory body, the National Atomic Energy Agency (Państwowa Agencja Atomistyki - PAA) as well as a few nuclear facilities, including a research reactor (MARIA), the unoperational research reactor Ewa and spent fuel storages.
-Nevertheless, there are no commercial nuclear power plants, and this creates specific challenges for both the regulatory body and the nuclear industry.
-One of the challenges is applying the current licensing framework for advanced reactor technologies, including SMRs.
-Another issue is to improve the current framework so that it is suitable for new technologies.
+Small Modular Reactors (SMR) gained a lot of interest in the Polish industry due to their potential to provide a baseload, carbon-free source of electricity and other commodities like process heat.
+Poland has a licensing framework and regulatory body, the National Atomic Energy Agency (Państwowa Agencja Atomistyki - PAA), as well as a few nuclear facilities, including a research reactor (MARIA), the decommissioned research reactor Ewa and radioactive waste facilities.

+However, there are no commercial nuclear power plants, which creates specific challenges for both the regulatory body and the nuclear industry.
+One of the main challenges is applying the current licensing framework to advanced reactor technologies, including SMRs.
+Additionally, there is a need to improve the current framework to make it suitable for new technologies.

-Safety analysis of innovative reactors (e.g., SMRs) is one of the important and new topics within the regulatory process.
-This work focuses on the current Polish regulations related to safety analysis and attempts to place it in the context of advanced reactors.
+Safety analysis of innovative reactors, such as SMRs, is a crucial and emerging topic within the regulatory process.
+This work focuses on the current Polish regulations related to safety analysis and attempts to place them in the context of advanced reactors.
 In this paper, selected topics related to safety analysis are discussed, potential obstacles are identified, and conclusions that can be useful for PAA or other involved organizations are drawn.

 INTRODUCTION

-The situation in Poland, to some extent, is special; the regulatory body exists, as it was established in 1982.
+The situation in Poland is somewhat unique.
+The regulatory body was established in 1982.
 During the 1980s, the construction of the first Nuclear Power Plant in Żarnowiec was underway, and in 1985, PAA issued the first construction permit.
-Unfortunately, the construction was canceled in 1990, and a significant amount of human resources and expertise, including in safety analysis, were lost.
+Unfortunately, the construction was cancelled in 1990, and a significant amount of human resources and expertise, including in safety analysis, were lost.
 Despite these setbacks, PAA continued its mission to regulate existing nuclear facilities in Poland, retaining several competencies.
-The regulatory process was maintained to license research reactors Maria (1974-today) and Ewa (1959-1995), as well as other nuclear facilities.
-When plans for new NPPs appeared as early as 2006, renewal of rebuilding potential was necessary, and since that time, PAA has been preparing itself for the second attempt to introduce nuclear power in Poland.
+The regulatory process was maintained to license the research reactors Maria (since 1974) and Ewa (1959-1995), as well as other nuclear facilities.
+When plans for new NPPs emerged as early as 2006, it became necessary to renew and rebuild potential.
+Since then, PAA has been preparing itself for the second attempt to introduce nuclear power in Poland.

-Safety analysis is the fundamental tool for ensuring the safety of nuclear power plants (NPP).
-For PAA, competence and approach to safety analysis are crucial because PAA staff will be responsible for reviewing the Safety Analysis Reports (SAR) and related documents.
-The additional challenge is the introduction of SMRs, which have gained substantial interest recently and demand a proper approach to safety analysis.
-It also demands revision of existing regulations, considering the dynamic situation in international practices, state-of-the-art regulation and growing interest in nuclear power.
+Safety analysis is a fundamental tool for ensuring the safety of nuclear power plants (NPP).
+For the PAA, competence and a thorough approach to safety analysis are crucial.
+PAA staff will be responsible for reviewing the Safety Analysis Reports (SAR) and related documents.
+An additional challenge is the introduction of SMRs, which have recently gained substantial interest.
+This new technology demands a proper approach to safety analysis and necessitates the revision of existing regulations.
+Considering the dynamic situation in international practices, state-of-the-art regulation, and growing interest in nuclear power, these updates are essential.

 THE Polish regulatory Framework

-The National Legal Framework for Nuclear Power in Poland, including all relevant documents, is available on the PAA website - Reference [1].
+The National Legal Framework for Nuclear Power in Poland, including all relevant documents, is available on the PAA website [1].
 The main Act is the Atomic Law [2].
 The hierarchy of Polish atomic-related legal documents is presented in Fig. 1.

-The Atomic Law defines principles and basic requirements for activities with radiation sources – including nuclear reactors.
-The next level in the hierarchy is governmental regulations, which are more detailed on specific topics.
-Basically, they are documents on how to apply the principles coded in the Atomic Law.
+The Atomic Law defines principles and basic requirements for activities with radiation sources, including nuclear reactors.
+The next level in the hierarchy consists of governmental regulations, which provide more detailed guidance on specific topics.
+Essentially, these documents explain how to apply the principles outlined in the Atomic Law.

-Furthermore, lower in the hierarchy are PAA President Guidelines, which contain detailed instructions or guidelines on how to fulfil the regulations.
+Furthermore, lower in the hierarchy are the PAA President Guidelines, which contain detailed instructions or guidelines on how to comply with the regulations.